September Things to Do in the Garden

 • Do not prune shrubs in August, September, or October.

 • Divide peonies late in the month.
-Peony care

 Managing Pests and Diseases

-• Monitor for insects and if needed, spray the following fall vegetables for insects: broccoli, cabbage and cauliflower (worms), squash (borers).
+• Monitor for insects and if needed, spray the following fall vegetables for insects: broccoli, cabbage, and cauliflower (worms), squash (borers).
 Vegetable pests control

 • Continue to spray rose bushes.
 Fungus on roses